 For example, can we raise kids in our culture along typical gender roles and biases, then at ages 12-14, say that the differences in their brains are solely due to their genders?
 To do so would be to ignore what’s known about epigenetic and environmental influences in shaping the brain.

-Here’s an ancient (2011) 90-minute panel discussion of the subject that included the author of Is the purpose of research to define opportunities for interventions?
+Here’s an ancient (2011), 90-minute, poor-quality-of-science panel discussion of the subject that included the author of Is the purpose of research to define opportunities for interventions?

-Kevin Mitchell has the last word in his 2017 post Debunking the male-female brain mosaic where he exposes these and other conceptual fallacies, and how framing and data cherry-picking can mislead accurate analysis.
-Feel free to apply what he says to the above poor-quality-of-science video and to the below study.
+Kevin Mitchell had the last word in his 2017 post Debunking the male-female brain mosaic where he both exposed this and other conceptual fallacies, and explained how framing and data cherry-picking can mislead accurate analysis.
+Feel free to apply what he said to the above video and to the below study.

 http://www.pnas.org/content/111/2/823.full “Sex differences in the structural connectome of the human brain”